 A benefit for some, a hindrance for others.
 A custom build is going to require more up-front capital to get it off the ground, which is a problem for some businesses, however it can often pays itself back with reduced operating costs from reducing license fees.

 After investing a whole lot of time and effort into a bespoke software system, some businesses feel they cannot change their developer/software company.
-This can be a real problem for companies who use freelancers, as they tend to less available in the long term.
+This can be a real problem for companies who use freelancers, as they are often unavailable in the future.
 In some cases, the developer may be unable to keep pace with the client’s needs and the company can suffer.

 Getting good custom software requires a lot of time and energy from decision makers, otherwise the system will just fail.
-This can be a problem for busy executives or time-poor owners where it’s simply ‘easier’ to keep with the current solution, even if its not perfect.
+This can be a problem for busy executives where it’s simply ‘easier’ to keep with the imperfect current solution.

 So is it right for my business?

 Bespoke software can be a huge asset of a growing and dynamic business, but it has its drawbacks.
-A higher up-front cost, along with long lead times, and high time investment means that it’s not right for every business.
+A higher up-front cost and high time investment means that it’s not right for every business.

 Choosing the right software house is vital to the success of a project.
 Choosing a partner company who is going to be there for the long-haul is the first step.
-Next is choosing a team who is able to analyse your business and get to know the ins-and-outs of how your operation works down to a tee.
+Next is choosing a team who is able to analyse your business and get to know how your operation work.

 BSPOKE Software can help you on the first steps of your journey into exploring the options of getting custom software.
-As a relatively small software house, so we only work with clients who we know we can succeed with.
 The first step is to give us a call so we can see if we can help.
 We promise if we can’t then we can point you in the right direction.
 Call our Peterborough office in 01733 215 777 for a no-nonsense chat and we’ll get you started.